My full profile can be viewed at https://profiles.stanford.edu/margot-gerritsen.

 I was born and raised in the Netherlands, but left the country in 1990 in search for hillier and sunnier places.
 After spending some time in various places in Northern Europe, Colorado and Georgia, I ended up at Stanford for my Ph.D.
-After completion in 1997, I moved to New Zealand and back to Stanford in 2001.
+Five years in beautiful New Zealand followed and I returned to Stanford in 2001.

 I’m now a professor in the Department of Energy Resources Engineering at Stanford, interested in computer simulation and mathematical analysis of engineering processes, and director of the Institute for Computational and Mathematical Engineering (icme.stanford.edu).